 Stephen Sagarin

-Our High School program director, Steve is co-founder and faculty chair at the Berkshire Waldorf High School, where he teaches history and art.
-Since 2000, he has also been a core faculty member of Sunbridge’s Elementary Teacher Education program and, from 2019-2023, a member of the Sunbridge Board; previously, he served as associate professor and director of Sunbridge College’s MSEd program.
-He is also a former teacher and administrator at the Great Barrington Rudolf Steiner School and the Waldorf School of Garden City, the high school from which he graduated.
+Program founder and director, Steve is also co-founder and faculty chair at the Berkshire Waldorf High School, where he teaches history and art.
+Since 2000, Steve has also been a core faculty member of Sunbridge’s Elementary Teacher Education program and, from 2019-2023, was a member of the Sunbridge Board; previously, he served as associate professor and director of Sunbridge College’s MSEd program.
+He is also a former teacher and administrator at the Great Barrington Rudolf Steiner School and The Waldorf School of Garden City, the high school from which he graduated.
 Steve has taught history of education at Teachers College, Columbia University; human development at the City University of New York; and US and world history at Berkshire Community College.
-Former editor of the Research Bulletin of the Research Institute for Waldorf Education, he writes, lectures, mentors teachers, and consults with Waldorf schools on teaching and administration and is the author of The Story of Waldorf Education in the United States: Past, Present, and Future, of How the Future Can Save Us: Rudolf Steiner’s Educational Work [forthcoming in 2022] and of the introductions to Rudolf Steiner’s Art History and What is Waldorf Education?
+Former editor of the Research Bulletin of the Research Institute for Waldorf Education, he writes, lectures, mentors teachers, and consults with Waldorf schools on teaching and administration nationwide and in various parts of the world.
+He is the author of The Story of Waldorf Education in the United States: Past, Present, and Future; How the Future Can Save Us: Rudolf Steiner’s Educational Work; and of the introductions to Rudolf Steiner’s Art History and What is Waldorf Education?
+Three Lectures.
 His blog “What is Education?” may be found at ssagarin.blogspot.com.
-Steve has PhD in history from Columbia University and a BA in art history and fine art from Princeton University.
+Steve holds a BA in art history and fine art from Princeton University and a PhD in history from Columbia University.

 Gary Banks

-Gary is high school faculty chair and high school math and science teacher at Rudolf Steiner School of Ann Arbor, where he has been on the faculty since 2007; he is also a member of the School’s College of Teachers and a Board trustee.
+Gary is a high school math and science teacher at Rudolf Steiner School of Ann Arbor, where he has been on the faculty since 2007; he also chairs his school’s College of Teachers and is a Board trustee.
 Gary is also a presenter in the Teaching Sensible Science course and has taught in a number of teacher training programs and foundation studies courses.
 From 1993-2001, he took a class from first to eighth grade at the Denver Waldorf School, then worked as a high school science teacher at High Mowing School and a class teacher at Pine Hill Waldorf School before moving to Michigan.
-Gary earned his bachelor’s and master’s degrees in aerospace engineering and worked as a research engineer on the NASA Space Station project before entering teaching.
+Gary earned his bachelor’s and master’s degrees in aerospace engineering from the University of Colorado and worked as a research engineer on the NASA Space Station project before entering teaching.
 He completed his MEd at Antioch New England Graduate School and is an enthusiastic hiker, gardener, and musician.

 Heather Scott